cp3-llbb/HHtoWWbb_Run3/README.md

 **HH->WWbb Run-3 analysis**

-Install bamboo using the instructions here: https://bamboo-hep.readthedocs.io/en/latest/install.html
+Install bamboo with the instructions here: https://bamboo-hep.readthedocs.io/en/latest/install.html

 Then clone this repository inside the directory containing the bamboo installation: